Reksee-Firewall/Landing-Page/README.md

 # landing-page
- Resuming a project from months ago.
+Here's a design from The Odin Project for a landing page.